 Join us for these informal gatherings of peers who share a passion for watershed work – and bring your lunch!
 Registration required.

-Details for the Fall 2023 Series
+Details for the Fall 2024 Season

-11:30am CT / 12:30pm ET.
+TIME: 11:30am CT / 12:30pm ET.
 The meet-ups last 60 minutes.

-Zoom.* We highly recommend you use a device with a camera and microphone, so you can take part in the conversation. *If you have a version of Zoom that is earlier than 5.11.0, you must use the Zoom web application to join.
+PLACE: Zoom.* We highly recommend you use a device with a camera and microphone, so you can take part in the conversation. *If you have a version of Zoom that is earlier than 5.11.0, you must use the Zoom web application to join.

 Previous Hacks